Azure/Azure-Sentinel/Playbooks/CiscoUmbrella/Playbooks/CiscoUmbrella-GetDomainInfo/readme.md

 3. Click Authorize
 4. Sign in
 5. Click Save
-6. Repeat steps for Cisco Umbrella Investigate connector API Connection (For authorizing, the API key needs to be provided.)
+6. Repeat steps for Cisco Umbrella Investigate connector API Connection (For authorizing, the API key needs to be provided in the following format: "Bearer YOUR_API_KEY".)

 #### b.
 Configurations in Sentinel